zji90/GSCA/README.md

 ## FAQ
 ### 1. Why GSCA GUI does not react in my web browser?
-Due to the potential compatibility issues of javascript, in some cases GSCA GUI may not react in Chrome on Mac OSX system.
-This is a problem of Chrome and will be fixed in future versions of GSCA.
+With certain extensions installed on Chrome (e.g. Ghostery), in some cases GSCA GUI may not react normally in Chrome.
+This is because such extensions prevent some Javascript functions from running and will affect all web applications using these Javascript modules.
+The easiest solution is to uninstall or unable these extensions when you are running GSCA GUI.
+There are other two solutions if the problem still cannot be solved.
 One solution is to download and install Rstudio (http://www.rstudio.com/products/rstudio/download/) and launch GSCA GUI within Rstudio.
-Another solution is to change the default web browser to IE (Windows) or Safari (Mac) and launch GSCA GUI again in R, or change to a computer with another operating system (Windows is recommended).
+Another solution is to change the default web browser to IE (Windows) or Safari (Mac) and launch GSCA GUI again in R, or change to a computer with another operating system.

 ### 2. Can I upload my own database/compendium?
 Yes.
 GSCA provides the function for users to upload their own compendium which includes a gene expression file and an annotation file.
 The function is under "Select geneset and compendium" -> "Upload your own compendium".
 Please read carefully the instrutions before preparing these files as these files should follow some rigorous formats.